IsaacWoods/poplar/book/syscalls/create_memory_object.md

   - Bit `1`: set if the memory should be executable

 ### Returns
-Uses the standard representation to return a `Result<KernelObjectId, MemoryObjectError>` method.
+Uses the standard representation to return a `Result<Handle, MemoryObjectError>` method.
 Error status codes are:
 - `1` if the given virtual address is invalid
 - `2` if the given set of flags are invalid